 It is a beautiful June day.
 A t-shirt and espadrille day, finally.

-The better half of Aesme is at present galavanting around Scotland in a Landrover (you can see some pics of Jesse's trip on our Instagram page here), without a care in the world for the poor old minion back here in the studio, nose to the grindstone.
-I have had sporadic reports of lochs and botanic gardens and wee drams but - you know what?
-Speak to the hand.
+The better half of Aesme is at present galavanting around Scotland in a Landrover (you can see some pics of Jess' trip on our Instagram page here), without a care in the world.
+I have had sporadic reports of lochs and botanic gardens and wee drams.
+Back home, I miss her.

 May passed, all skittering leaves and stormy nights and power cuts, and incorrigibly cold for the time of year, as if spring were, on a whim, refusing to relinquish her grip to summer.
 I still wore riding boots most days and the evenings were chill enough for a shawl and a log fire to ease the longing for some faraway sun.
 I devotedly took up cooking again, because leaf sodden weather like that always makes me want to retreat to the kitchen and cook - and eat - comforting, reviving broths that warm the cockles, consolatory French toasts and delicately scalloped Madeleines, and piping hot new potatoes sauteed in a heavy bottomed pan with shallots and rosemary.

 Before bed, I read food blogs and cookbooks - not one in particular, not all at once, but I dip in and out of Elizabeth David and Jocasta Innes, Sophie Dahl, Mimi Thorisson.
 I read a chapter, one or two recipes; recipes can be poetic pieces of writing, and I find them to be very conducive to winding down at the end of the day.